OM-Nuli/Rainfall-Prediction/README.md

 # Rain Prediction (Australia)

-A beginner-level binary classification project that predicts whether it rains the next day at an Australian weather station, using the **weatherAUS** dataset.
+A binary classification project that predicts whether it rains the next day at an Australian weather station, using the **weatherAUS** dataset.

 ## Problem Statement